 Whether it’s a week or two abroad or just a weekend road trip, taking a vacation away from home is the perfect time to get away from it all.
 No matter what your plans are, you’ll likely share them with friends and family on social media.
 Be careful about how much you do share and when you share it.
 Otherwise, your trip might send trouble right to your front door.

-57% of travellers post updates or use social media to check into hotels, tourist attractions and restaurants during their trip according to TripAdvisor.
+Many travellers post updates or use social media to check into hotels, tourist attractions and restaurants during their trip.
 While it’s tempting to share a play-by-play of all the highlights of your vacation, you could be updating more people than you realize.
 Your photos and updates could notify potential thieves your home is unattended.
-In fact, 78% of ex-burglars admit thieves monitor social media to identify target properties.
+In fact, ex-burglars admit thieves monitor social media to identify target properties.

 Of course, some would argue the best vacation is the one from all technology.
 But if you can’t put down your smart phone or tablet, be careful with what you post, Tweet or check into.
 If you have questions about your home insurance coverage while on vacation, or need to arrange travel insurance, contact your BrokerLink broker.
 After all, peace of mind is the most important part of any vacation.